 1. The sole legislative organisation of the Kingdom of United Counties is the Parliament.

-2. Parliament of Rabbistan is unicameral.
+2. Parliament of Rabbistan is bicameral, which contains a House of Lords and a House of Commons.

-3. Resolutions adopted by legitimate referendums, shall be unchangeable and supreme, representing the volition of Rabian people.
+3. Resolutions adopted by the Union Assembly, which is impermanent, shall be unchangeable and supreme, representing the volition of Rabian people.